meshplay/meshplay/docs/pages/project/contributing/contributing-cli.md

 ##### How you would explain your command

-You will need to provide a short and long description of the command for the help pages and also for the Meshery Documentation.
+You will need to provide a short and long description of the command for the help pages and also for the Meshplay Documentation.

-# Writing unit tests and integration tests for mesheryctl
+# Writing unit tests and integration tests for meshplayctl

-Unit tests and integration tests are essential to make each mesheryctl release robust and fault tolerant.
+Unit tests and integration tests are essential to make each meshplayctl release robust and fault tolerant.

-Below you will find guidelines to write unit tests and integration tests and examples of how they are implemented in mesheryctl.
+Below you will find guidelines to write unit tests and integration tests and examples of how they are implemented in meshplayctl.

 Unit tests: Individual components are tested.

 Integration tests: Individual components are combined and tested as a group.

-# Contributing to mesheryctl documentation
+# Contributing to meshplayctl documentation

-The [Meshery CLI Reference](/reference/mesheryctl) is autogenerated based on docs sections in each of `mesheryctl`'s Golang files.
-Meshery CLI Reference pages are updated each time a change to its respective `mesheryctl` Golang file is merged into the project's `master` branch.
+The [Meshplay CLI Reference](/reference/meshplayctl) is autogenerated based on docs sections in each of `meshplayctl`'s Golang files.
+Meshplay CLI Reference pages are updated each time a change to its respective `meshplayctl` Golang file is merged into the project's `master` branch.
 This approach to documentation facilitates a single source of truth for CLI syntax and command behavior, which results in higher quality reference and a reduction in the toil involved in keeping documentation up-to-date.
-To contribute to the Meshery CLI Reference, follow these steps:
+To contribute to the Meshplay CLI Reference, follow these steps:

-- Go to the required command file in which the documentation has to be created/updated (mainly under /mesheryctl/internal/cli/root/...)
+- Go to the required command file in which the documentation has to be created/updated (mainly under /meshplayctl/internal/cli/root/...)
 - Then, edit the Cobra macro variables present in the each file.
 An example is given below for reference.

 {% capture code_content %}var startCmd = &cobra.Command{
 Use:   "start",
-Short: "Start Meshery",
+Short: "Start Meshplay",
-Long:  'Start Meshery and each of its components.',
+Long:  'Start Meshplay and each of its components.',
 Args:  cobra.NoArgs,
 Example:```
-// Start meshery
+// Start meshplay
-mesheryctl system start
+meshplayctl system start

-// To create a new context for in-cluster Kubernetes deployments and set the new context as your current-context mesheryctl system context create k8s -p kubernetes -s```,
+// To create a new context for in-cluster Kubernetes deployments and set the new context as your current-context meshplayctl system context create k8s -p kubernetes -s```,
 Annotations: linkScreenshot,
 ...{% endcapture %}